Here’s Joanthan’s top five tips on getting started and working with Power BI:-

 Getting started with Power BI is actually fairly straightforward.
 The user interface is friendly and by experimenting and clicking buttons it’s possible to figure a lot of stuff out.
 However, to complete more complicated tasks you need to understand two new programming languages “M” and “DAX” which both have their own syntax and rules.

-2. Performance can be a killer
+2. Performance can be affected

 Following from the previous point, getting a model up and running is often not that difficult, however getting strong performance is always hard.
 In particular, “Power Query” (the tool used to import data) can be extremely slow if you’re performing power intensive operations such as joining data tables.
 I’ve learnt the hard way that time invested at the start of projects, ensuring tables are related sensibly, can have huge impacts on performance in the long run.